-The funds you and your employer have contributed to your Unclassified Plan account are not available for withdrawal until you leave state service.
-Once you end your state service, you have several options to consider.
+The funds you and your employer have contributed to your Unclassified Retirement Plan are not available for withdrawal until you leave state service.
+Once you end state service, you have several options to consider.
 You may leave your money in the Unclassified Plan, or you can select from various withdrawal options.

 If you select this option, the money you receive is considered taxable income during the year that it is withdrawn.
-In addition, if you withdraw your money before age 59 1/2, there may be a 10% early withdrawal penalty.
-If you end your state service after age 55 and decide to take a lump-sum benefit, you are not subject to the 10% penalty.
+In addition, if you withdraw your money before age 59 1/2, a 10% IRS early withdrawal penalty may apply.

 Federal law requires MSRS to withhold 20% of your lump-sum amount for federal taxes.
-Since the lump-sum payment is subject to ordinary income tax, the 20% may or may not cover the tax liability due to the IRS.
-State law does not require MSRS to withhold taxes from your lump sum; however, we will withhold state taxes at your request.
+Since the lump-sum payment is subject to ordinary income tax, the 20% may or may not cover the tax liability owed to the IRS.
+State law does not require MSRS to withhold taxes from your lump sum; however, we will withhold Minnesota state taxes at your request.

 Following termination and after reaching age 55, you can elect to receive a partial lump sum payment and collect monthly benefits on the remaining value of your account.
 You can determine how much you would like to receive under each payout option.
 If you select this option, you must immediately collect monthly benefits on the remaining value of your account after taking the partial withdrawal.